North Sea flood of 1953: Belgium

-The coastal defence of Flanders was severely damaged.
+The coastal defences of Flanders were severely damaged.
 Near Ostend, Knokke and Antwerp, heavy damage was done to the sea defence with local breaches.
-Twenty-eight people died, including musician Robert Dubois.
+Twenty-eight people died.

 Responses

 After the 1953 flood, governments realised that similar infrequent but devastating events were possible in the future.
 In the Netherlands the government conceived and constructed an ambitious flood defence system beginning in the 1960s.
 Called the Delta Works (Deltawerken), it is designed to protect the estuaries of the rivers Rhine, Meuse and Scheldt.
 The system was completed in 1998, with completion of the storm surge barrier Maeslantkering in the Nieuwe Waterweg, near Rotterdam.

 In the UK, the Permanent Secretary to the Home Office, Sir Frank Newsam, coordinated the immediate efforts to defend homes, save lives and recover after the floods.
 After the flooding, the government made major investments in new sea defences.
 The Thames Barrier programme was started to secure Central London against a future storm surge; the Barrier was officially opened on 8 May 1984.
 A range of flood defence measures were initiated around the UK coast.